alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 ^Fees vary but usually start at around £500 for a short report identifying potential distributors.

-DIT advisors can provide you also with free basic advice if you get in touch.
+DIT advisors can also give you basic advice for free if you get in touch.

 ###Create an export plan